emacsorphanage/ov/README.md

 #### ov-region

-Make an overlay from a region.
+Make an overlay from a region if region is active.

 When you make a region, do `M-: (ov-set (ov-region) 'face '(:box t))`.

 Return: `overlay`